 Production is often the largest variable in your packaging production timeline.
 This is the length of time required to produce your packaging from order initiation to manufacturing completion, also known as lead time.
 Lead time is driven by many factors, including the package style and material, the print method being used, and the location of the manufacturer(s).
 Every packaging provider has different standards on lead time.
 This is why it’s important to understand the policies set by your packaging provider before placing an order.

 Fantastapack requires 10 days from the time artwork is received to complete the production stage (this does not include shipping time).
 Plain boxes with no artwork also follow our usual production lead time.
-For customers with a tight timeline, Fantastapack offers a Rush Production option (for boxes only).
-This allows customers to expedite the production process and reduce the lead time to 7 days instead of 10.

 Tip #3: Research Packaging Shipping Methods